Zolletta/readings/README.md

 - Medium (as long as the deprecated API stay active): ✓
 - Twitter: waiting for API access ✗
 - Facebook: work in progress ✗
-- LinkedIn: on the bucket List ✗
+- LinkedIn: on the bucket ListL  work in progress ✗